Re-Membering Black History: Noticing, Reflecting, & Connecting

 • Registration required.
 Register for the event here.

 For inquiries about this event, please contact the person above.
-We strive to host inclusive, accessible events that enable all individuals, including individuals with disabilities, to engage fully.
+We strive to host accessible events that enable all individuals, including individuals with disabilities, to engage fully.